 No matter how significant your political differences may be, those differences should never have an impact on your marriage covenant.

-But in such an angry, divisive political campaign, how can we keep our marriages strong?
-How can we get past our differences in political issues and love each other, regardless of what circles we fill in on our ballots?
+But in such an angry, divisive political season, how can we keep our marriages strong?
+How can we get past our differences in political issues and love each other, regardless of how we feel about the news headlines?

 I’m not going to lie to you: It’s not always easy.
 But I think if we follow three rules, we can agree on the beauty of our marriage in the midst of serious disagreement.